opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/authentik/3_authentik-as-identity-provider-iam.md

 ## Configure the IAM Identity Provider Conversion Rules

-You can use [identity conversion rules](https://docs.otc.t-systems.com/identity-access-management/umn/user_guide/identity_providers/virtual_user_sso_via_openid_connect/step_2_configure_identity_conversion_rules.html) to map the identities of existing users to Open Telekom Cloud and control their access to cloud resources.
+You can use [identity conversion rules](https://docs.otc.t-systems.com/identity-access-management/umn/user_guide/identity_providers/virtual_user_sso_via_openid_connect/step_2_configure_identity_conversion_rules.html) to map the identities of existing users to T Cloud Public and control their access to cloud resources.

-By default federated users are named *FederationUser* in the Open Telekom Cloud platform.
+By default federated users are named *FederationUser* in the T Cloud Public platform.
 These users can only log in to the cloud platform and they do not have **any** other permissions.
 You can configure identity conversion rules on the IAM console to achieve the following: